From the Pastor's Desk:

 St. William Church directions and bulletins are available here.

-20 children in our Autism scholarship program.
+15 children in our Autism scholarship program, and 15 children in our Jon Peterson Program.
 From 1910, when it was established, until the present day, St. William has been known as an institution of spiritual and academic

 excellence, bringing Jesus' message of love and forgiveness to those around us, welcoming any who want to join us, and sharing generously the gifts talents, and blessings that